 Magnesium, also found in bananas, promotes healthy prostate and reproductive organs.
 Also found in bananas, bromelain and B6 regulate testosterone and increase your sex drive.

 The key takeaway here is that bananas are very good for you.

 A morning cup of joe not only has the power to wake you up but also stimulates flow to the penis.

-Black coffee is low in calories and research suggests that caffeine promotes blood flow.
+Black coffee is low in calories and research suggests that caffeine intake promotes blood flow.

-A National Health and Nutrition Examination Survey found that men who drank 2-3 cups of coffee per day (170-375 mg per day) experienced less prevalent erectile dysfunction.
+A National Health and Nutrition Examination Survey found that men who drank 2-3 cups of coffee per day (170-375 mg per day) experienced better sexual function.10

 Not a fan of coffee?
 Try drinking green tea, chai, or black tea.
 Tea is a great coffee alternative that can increase blood flow.
-Sports drinks also have caffeine but it's best to drink those more sparingly as some brands are loaded with sugars and unhealthy ingredients.
+Sports drinks also up your caffeine intake but it's best to drink those more sparingly as some brands are loaded with sugars and unhealthy ingredients.

 Juices high in antioxidants can also help with a penile erection.

 Pomegranate, blackberry, and grape juice are packed with flavonoids that increase nitric oxide levels in your body.

 If you're not a fan of juice, consuming these fruits in their raw form is an option too.